larsyencken/fu/README.md

 It is possible you might not have some dependencies like argparse installed.

 	$ sudo easy_install argparse

 See the [wiki] for more help

 ## Uninstalling

 To remove fu you can do automagically with

 ```
-$ cd fu/
-$ sudo make uninstall
+$ sudo pip uninstall fu
 ```

 Or you can do it manually by finding the files from your installRecords.txt file and removing them